vuestorefront/vue-storefront/packages/core/docs/general/context.md

 api.getProduct({ id: 1 })
 ```

-Api function that are available under the `api` field have already applied context (first argument in the ones you have created), so you don't have to pass it again, instead - you can skip the first argument, and use it as a regular function.
+API functions that are available under the `api` field have already applied context (first argument in the ones you have created).
+You don't have to pass it again, instead, you can skip the first argument, and use it as a regular function.

 ## Context composable function